ShadowOne333/Zelda2-Redux/ReadMe.md

 * **DarkSamus993** - For his ASM dark magic regarding the Menus revamp for Redux.
 * **JaSp** - For the animation on the overworld from Shadow of Night, which was reverse engineered by Trax for this hack.
 * All other users that gave their feedback on possible ways to improve the game over the thread, and those that gave insightful ideas.
+* **darthvaderx** - For the New GFX optional patch, which combines assets from both "Rev Edition" and "New Link Sprite".

 -------------------